Agent swarms: cooperation and coordination under stringent communications constraint: Multi-agent model

-To enable easier interpretation of the model parameters and values, we use an index convention where the indexing letters, and their positioning as super- or sub-scripts, imply extra meaning.
+{To enable easier interpretation of the model parameters and values, we use an index convention where each indexing letter, and its positioning as a super- or sub-script, implies extra meaning.
 If we are referring to some specific agent we use one of $\{a, b, c\}$, where $a,b,c \in \{1, 2, ..., N\}$; but if referring to a range of other agents will use one of $\{i, j, k\}$, where $i,j,k = \{1, 2, ..., N\}$.
-Further, a superscript denotes that the quantity as indexed is a property of that superscripted agent, but for an agent index that is subscripted, there is no such implication.
-I.e. the value ${\Aknow}^a_j$ is a property of $a$ for any $j$, but for none of those $j$ (if $a \ne j$) is it a property.
+Further, a superscript denotes that the quantity is a property of that superscripted agent, but for a subscript, there is no such implication.
+That is, the value ${\Aknow}^a_j$ is a property of $a$ for any $j$, but for none of those $j$ (if $a \ne j$) is it a property.
 Thus ${\Aknow}^a_b$ is a number that is a property of agent $a$, and ${\Aknow}^a_i$ is a collection of numbers that is a property of agent $a$.
-However, ${\Aknow}^i_j$ (or even ${\Aknow}^i_a$) is global information which is not known or usable in its entirety by any one agent, since $i$ encompasses many agents.
-Other characters used as sub- or superscripts will indicate not agents but special cases or particular values of e.g. ${\Aknow}$ or ${\Elink}$.
+However, the collection of ${\Aknow}^i_j$ (or even ${\Aknow}^i_a$) is global information.
+This is because $i$ and $j$ each encompasses many agents, so that ${\Aknow}^i_j$ is not a property of any single agent in the swarm.} Other characters used as sub- or superscripts will indicate not agents but special cases or particular values of e.g. ${\Aknow}$ or ${\Elink}$.
 We do \emph{not} use any implied summation convention.